 - May not provide the same level of accountability as primary nursing

-The care delivery model used most often in hospitals varies depending on the hospital and its patient population, but team nursing is generally the most common model used in acute care settings.
+The care delivery model used most often in hospitals varies depending on the hospital and its patient population.
+Still, team nursing is generally the most common model used in acute care settings.

 Team nursing is a cost-effective approach to care delivery that involves a team of healthcare providers working collaboratively to provide care for a group of patients.
 This team may include RNs, licensed practical nurses (LPNs), nursing assistants, and other support staff.
 Each team member has a specific role and responsibilities, and they work together to assess, plan, implement, and evaluate the care plan for each patient.

-However, it’s worth noting that some hospitals may use a hybrid model of care that combines elements of both primary nursing and team nursing, or other models such as patient-centered care or case management.
-The specific model of care used will depend on a variety of factors, including the hospital’s resources, the patient population, and the goals of care.
+However, it’s worth noting that some hospitals may use a hybrid model of care that combines elements of both primary nursing and team nursing or other models such as patient-centered care or case management.
+The specific model of care used will depend on various factors, including the hospital’s resources, the patient population, and the goals of care.

 Primary Nursing vs Team Nursing Video

-In summary, both primary nursing and team nursing have their own advantages and disadvantages.
-The decision of which model to use depends on a variety of factors, including the patient population, the healthcare setting, and the available resources.
+In summary, as we outline primary nursing vs team nursing, there are clear advantages and disadvantages.
+The decision of which model to use depends on various factors, including the patient population, the healthcare setting, and the available resources.
 If you plan to work in a hospital, you most likely will function as part of a team nursing model of care delivery.

 What Are the Characteristics of Primary Nursing?

-Key characteristics of primary nursing include: Continuity of care, individualized care, accountability, communication and collaboration, professional autonomy, as well as patient and family involvement.
+Key characteristics of primary nursing include continuity of care, individualized care, accountability, communication and collaboration, professional autonomy, and patient and family involvement.